 Reasons to avoid

-After what feels like a very long wait here it is: the 2022 iPad, which is a design overhaul compared to the 9th Gen model.
-With that redesign comes a larger screen, complete with a host of vibrant colour options (as you can see from the yellow finish, pictured).
+The 2022 iPad release marked the moment that Apple brought in a design overhaul compared to the earlier models.
+With that redesign came a larger screen, complete with a host of vibrant colour options (as you can see from the yellow finish, pictured).
+This newer iPad design squashed the screen's bezels, which is a great thing visually.

-The newer iPad squashes those screen bezels, which is a great thing, but with a more up-to-date design comes a higher price point.
-And given that the iPad Air isn't a huge amount of extra cash compared to this entry-level iPad, you may want to weigh up your options if more power appeals (or, if budget dictates, then the 9th Gen model is still a great buy).
+The more up-to-date design comes with a higher price point than the older 10.2-inch model (featured above).
+And given that the iPad Air isn't a huge amount of extra cash compared to this entry-level model, you may want to weigh up your options if more power appeals.

 Check out T3's full iPad (10th Gen) review to see whether this new design is the best iPad match for your needs